-Tokyo turnips (kabu) or Japanese turnips are pastel white variety of turnip.
+Japanese Turnips (kabu かぶ in Japanese), or sometimes called Tokyo Turnips, are pastel white variety of turnip.
 They have a mild, fresh taste, with hints of nutty, sweet, earthy flavors.
 These mini globe-shaped turnips can be enjoyed both raw and cooked.
 When cooked, Tokyo turnips are tender, buttery, slightly spicy and taste like a cross between a radish and a turnip.
 Aside from the roots, the bright green tops are edible and can be prepared just like any other greens.

-How to Prepare and Cook with Tokyo Turnips?
+How to Prepare and Cook with Japanese Turnips?

 To retain the crisp texture, you want to avoid overcooking both the roots and the greens.

 Where to find Japanese Turnips

 Tokyo Turnips are becoming popular with local growers in the US in recent years, so you can definitely look out for them at your local farmer’s markets or co-ops.
 Whole Foods or other contemporary grocery stores may also carry these turnips as well.

 Depending on the variety, you can find Tokyo turnip in spring or late summer/early fall.
 If you have a garden, you can try growing them in your own backyard too.

 When buying Tokyo turnips, look for those with smooth white skins and without blemishes.
 They should also feel firm to touch.
 When storing properly, they can be kept well for a longer time in the refrigerator.
 They store better when you remove the leaves from the root.
 You can keep the roots and the greens in separate plastic bags or containers or moist cloth bags in the crisper drawer.